 During the coronavirus pandemic, hospice staff have shown themselves as resourceful and dedicated to ensuring the best possible care for their patients.
-While our in-house education suite closed in March to comply with restrictions and all external rooms bookings cancelled, we made full use of the digital technologies available to us.
 Our clinical and our medical teams have used our education suite to deliver training internally and externally.

-Income streams have slowed as again to comply with restrictions, we had to close all our retail shops and cancel all fundraising events.
+The pandemic also adversely affected our income streams as again, to comply with restrictions, we had to close all our retail shops and cancel all fundraising events.
 We have, however, continued to receive generous donations from our supporters during this time.
-We also accessed the Government's Job Retention Grant with more than 70 staff being placed on furlough.
-This protected their health and safety by allowing them to stay at home during the height of the pandemic while also allowing the hospice to reduce associated running costs.
+We also accessed the Government's Job Retention Scheme with more than 70 staff being placed on furlough.
+This protected their health and safety by allowing them to stay at home during the height of the pandemic whilst also allowing the hospice to reduce associated running costs.
 The hospice also received emergency government funding to bridge the loss of fundraising income.